mari1647iv/personal-efficiency-helper/README.md

 ## About <a name = "about"></a>

 The assistant to improve your personal efficiency on the daily basis.
-The application contains ToDo planner, habits tracker, concentration keeper, as well as statistics, personal efficiency hacks and recommendations.
+Current application version contains concentration keeper, playlists for productive work, personal efficiency hacks, and recommendations.
+ToDo planner, habits tracker, and personal statistics are planned for development.

 * Client: Typescript+React
-* Server: Express.js<!--, PostgreSQL-->
+* Server: Express.js, PostgreSQL

 ## Design Mockups <a name = "design"></a>